gomathishankar28/ms2_desi_wagon/README.md

 **Wireframe mockups**

-Please find attached Wireframe for all the 2 pages Home and Place Order for Large, medium and Small devices.
+Please find attached Wireframe for all the 2 pages Home , place order and acknowledgement page for Large, medium and Small devices.

 Wirefame mockups
 Surface
 Colors

-The color palette chosen, symbolically references to the Indian culture and its emphasis on the color yellow.
-Traditionally attributed to health and prosperity, this dominant color is chosen to represent a unique spice, turmeric, which is an irreplaceable ingredient in all the Indian curries.
-This aims to establish a connect with the target Indian clientele and serve as a metaphor for BVI’s offering, just like Turmeric, the Lunch is- Simple, rustic and healthy!
+The color palette chosen, symbolically references to the Indian Flag which emphasises on color orange, green, white and navy.
+ This aims to establish a connect with the target Indian clientele and serve as a metaphor for Indian Grocery store, as this Wagon carries only ALL Indian stuff.
 Typography

 Two fonts were used for this project, Akaya Telivigala', cursive, and sans-serif with a sans-serif being fallback font.
 The cursive style fonts are a well-known typography choice, and are particularly popular on the web.
 Cursive writing fonts can give the website a more personal feel and approach
 Media

+The hero image displays carousel with an indian flag background and the wagon with wheels represents the ashok chakra of the flag.
-The hero image displays a wide range of spices of India All the other images used throughout the website are relative to our service.
+All the other images used throughout the website are relative to our service.
 All images have been resized and compressed in order to boost the UX flow.
 Iconography

 Icons have been used throughout the website to improve the efficiency of UX.

-## Features
+## **Features**
 Each page in the website features a responsive navigation bar on the right with conventional placing of Brand Name on the top left.
 Each page has a footer with copyright information, contact details of the Desi Wagon and links to social media.

 ### Home